Squid Game on Netflix: Everything to know about the disturbing breakout hit

 What's Squid Game about?

-Squid Game focuses on a desperately indebted group of people in South Korea.
+Squid Game, which started streaming on Sept.
+17, focuses on a desperately indebted group of people in South Korea.
 They're first tricked into a deadly tournament of children's games, but then many of them volunteer to come back, realizing the games may be their only chance to win the money they need to survive.
 Big bucks are at stake -- 45 billion South Korean won, which translates to $38 million US (£27 million, AU$52 million).
 But the odds of survival aren't good.
-Think The Hunger Games only featuring contests such as Red Light, Green Light and marbles.
+Think The Hunger Games, only featuring contests such as Red Light, Green Light and marbles.

-You'll get some Hunger Games flashbacks watching Squid Game, and there's some throwbacks to Hostel and other horror flicks when a group of masked rich VIPs come to bet on and cheer on the deaths.
+You'll probably get some Hunger Games flashbacks watching Squid Game, and there are some throwbacks to Hostel and other horror flicks when a group of masked rich VIPs come to bet on, and cheer on, the deaths.
 But Squid Game doesn't feel like a copycat -- it's a well-done drama/horror series.
 Rich backstories are developed not just for the desperate contestants, but for those running the game.
 Be sure not to miss the final episode, which is a real roller-coaster.

 You can watch the trailer here: